The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 The best Assam teas are meant to be shared with friends.

-Each of the teas that we reviewed here is loose-leaf and therefore not constrained in teabags.
+Each tea we reviewed here is loose-leaf and, therefore, not constrained in teabags.

-In order to get the best out of your brew, use a fine-mesh tea strainer or tea infuser for both CTC and whole leaf (i.e., orthodox) teas.
-The leaf needs to unfurl and expand in the hot water so try to get the largest strainer-infuser that you can fit in your teapot, pitcher, or cup.
+Use a fine-mesh tea strainer or infuser for CTC and whole-leaf (i.e., orthodox) teas to get the best out of your brew.
+The leaf needs to unfurl and expand in the hot water, so try to get the largest strainer-infuser that you can fit in your teapot, pitcher, or cup.

-We like the stainless steel FORLIFE Capsule Infuser that holds up to an entire cup of loose tea or spices.
-The lid is easy to remove and the capsule is a snap to clean.
+We like the stainless steel FORLIFE Capsule Infuser that holds up to a cup of loose tea or spices.
+The lid is easy to remove, and the capsule is a snap to clean.
 Use the attached hook and chain to make it easier to withdraw the capsule from the vessel.

 + posts